jeremytammik/voltage_controlled_relay/README.md

 The led consumes about 10 mA, and the relay module probably sucks about 5 mA, cf. [how does the Arduino 5VDC relay module work?](https://electronics.stackexchange.com/questions/622826/how-does-the-arduino-5vdc-relay-module-work-using-srd-05vdc-sl-c)

-To take this one step further, I attached two LED, one red and one green, so that both the OFF and ON states are highlighted visually, using the very simple approach described in [figure 5](https://electronics.stackexchange.com/a/342185) in the answer
+To take this one step further, I attached two LEDs, one red and one green, so that both the OFF and ON states are highlighted visually, using the very simple approach described in [figure 5](https://electronics.stackexchange.com/a/342185) in the answer